-Tikun Project Tikun Project on X Tikun Project on redditTikun Project on InstaGram Tikun Project on FaceBook Donate Please
+Welcome to the Tikun Esoteric Project Tikun Project on X Tikun Project on redditTikun Project on InstaGram Tikun Project on FaceBook Please Donate to the Tikun Esoteric Project

 On This Page

-I am not saying that all commercial compost is a waste of money, but I have seen companies put strong acidic content together with strong alkaline content and while this often breaks down over time (if mixed properly), there are often patches of this compost which remain acidic or alkaline thus resulting in the death of your plants.
+I am not saying that all commercial composts are a waste of money, but I have seen companies put strong acidic content together with strong alkaline content and while this often breaks down over time (if mixed properly), there are often patches of this compost which remain acidic or alkaline thus resulting in the death of your plants.

 On top of that I have never encountered a company that checks for chemical residue and while it "may" happen, I have never seen it - or heard of it being done - in my 5 years in the organics business, (possible because of costs associated with batch testing).